How To Maximize Your Self-pour Venue Sales

 7. Special Events

 One way to bring some fun to customers is through unique events that you can host right from your establishment, inside or outside if you have space.
-You can offer a paint and vino event, theme night, or any special requests you would like to host from the customer’s requests.
-Whatever the event is, your guests will enjoy a night out after all the restrictions put in place as a result of the pandemic.
+You can offer a paint and vino event, theme night, or any special requests from customer’s.
+Whatever the event is, your guests will enjoy a night out with the family and/or friends.

 How To Execute It: Your business can host a paint and vino night where customers RSVP and pay a designated fee.
 Have them pick their table which includes paints, brushes, canvases, and of course a selection of wines to pour from the self-serve wall.
 This is a great way for friends or family to spend some time together while also getting creative and supporting their favorite restaurant/bar.
 It’s also another great way to get some attention on social media and advertise your business for free.